JasonDerulo1259/JasonDerulo1259/README.md

 ### Other info:
 I use any and all pronouns.
 This includes neopronouns.

-You can contact message me on github, but for more serious things, email me at michaelGOVgordon@gmail.com
+You can message me on github, but for more serious things, email me at michaelGOVgordon@gmail.com